 - 2 tbsp chopped coriander or cilantro, optional

 - ½ tsp turmeric

 - 2 heaping tsp garam masala

 - Salt to taste

-Add the cauliflower along with 2 cups of vegetable stock or water.
+- Add the cauliflower along with 2 cups of vegetable stock or water.
+Stir in the garam masala.
 Bring to a boil, cover the pot, and continue cooking another 10 minutes, stirring once or twice.
 Use more liquid if you want a saucy preparation.